Camil0086/DITA_MK24blog_source/README.md

 * 11.05.2021 - in this update I have created three pdf files available to download from topics T03A to T03C.
 Also topics full C01 and part of C02 were amended on the basis of chosen styleguide
 * 12.05.2021 - in this update I have added logo and made small changes in CSS by adding header and footer background image.
 * 13.05.2021 - in this update I have added the glossary
+* 14.05.2021 - in this commit I have updated the glossary